Search

-The data captured by NASA telescopes has been carefully combined and reprocessed in October 2021 by space artist Pablo Carlos Budassi to obtain these unique canvases that plunge us into the depths of space with its hyper-realistic and mystical style.
+The data captured by NASA telescopes has been carefully combined and reprocessed by space artist Pablo Carlos Budassi to obtain these unique canvases that plunge us into the depths of space with its hyper-realistic and mystical style.

 ⇊ Let’s explore each and every one! ⇊